Do you want to visit the Lake Geneva Ice Castle this winter? It’s one of the best things to do in Wisconsin this winter!

 Where are the Lake Geneva Ice Castles?

-If you visited the ice castles in Lake Geneva previously, please note the new location as of last year.
-The ice castles’ new home is at the Geneva National Resort & Club.
+If you previously visited the ice castles in Lake Geneva, please note the new location.
+The ice castle’s new home is at the Geneva National Resort & Club.

 - Address: 1091 Hidden Cottage Cir, Lake Geneva